-Anna Maria Fitzhugh, William Henry’s widow, continued living at Ravensworth Mansion and managed this and other family properties until her own death in 1874.
+Anna Maria Fitzhugh, William Henry’s widow, inherited a life estate and managed this and other family properties until her own death in 1874.
 The provisions of his will had profound affects on her and the property.
 It provided that, in 1850, the slaves William Henry owned were to be freed.
 This changed the plantation workforce and Anna Maria’s relationship to the workers.4

 - 83 enslaved people were recorded at Ravensworth in 1830.5

 - Nine were recorded in 1850 – eight males ages 19, 18 (2), 15, 12 (2), 2, and 1; and one female age 8.6